microsoft/LightGBM/docs/Experiments.rst

 '''''

 We compared speed using only the training task without any test or metric output.
 We didn't count the time for IO.
-For the ranking tasks, since XGBoost and LightGBM implements different ranking objective, we use ``regression`` objective for speed benchmark, for the fair comparison.
+For the ranking tasks, since XGBoost and LightGBM implement different ranking objective functions, we used ``regression`` objective for speed benchmark, for the fair comparison.

 The following table is the comparison of time cost: